The Rattlesnakes (1950s band): Rehearsals

-Frost's mother, Sarah Salt, allowed the Rattlesnakes to practice in her cellar, where the expensive drum kit she had bought as a 1956 Christmas present for her son was kept as she said: "I must have been one of the few to recognize their talent when I think back".
-Salt's younger sister, Dorothy Wilson occasionally minded her nephew, Paul, and heard some of their early rehearsals, although she maintains that she's a big fan of the group today, when she first heard them, her reaction was "What a racket!".
+Frost's mother, Sarah Salt, allowed the Rattlesnakes to practice in her cellar, where Frost kept a drum kit he had received for Christmas in 1956.
+He recounted the early practice sessions: "I must have been one of the few to recognize their talent when I think back."
+Frost's younger sister, Dorothy Wilson, occasionally minded her nephew, Paul, and heard some of their early rehearsals, although she maintains that she's a big fan of the group today.

-The line-up at that time was Barry on guitar, Frost on drums, Horrocks on tea-chest bass, and Robin and Maurice on vocals and sometimes playing toy guitars.
+The line-up consisted of Barry on guitar, Frost on drums, Horrocks on tea-chest bass, and Robin and Maurice on vocals and sometimes playing toy guitars.
 Their skiffle era tea-chest bass was also stored there.
-After months of faithful service, the tea-chest box was eventually left out at the side of Frost's house, where it lay for several months before it was finally thrown away later in 1958.
-Frost remembers it, describing it as "a tea chest with a long broom handle fitted with strings".
-And he added "We used it as a bass, every group had a bass in those days".
+After months of faithful service, the tea-chest box was eventually left out at the side of Frost's house, where it lay for several months before it was finally thrown away in 1958.
+Frost remembers it, describing it as "a tea chest with a long broom handle fitted with strings."
+And he added "We used it as a bass, every group had a bass in those days."

 After several weeks of practising, Barry proposed that they join the ranks of other kids who performed at the Gaumont, the venue where all local children spent their Saturday mornings.
 Nicholas Adams was also with them, when Barry made the suggestion about performing themselves, but Adams was not a member of The Rattlesnakes quintet.